 Size: 32.3 cm x 22.3 cm x 1.84cm / 12.7 x 8.78 x 0.72 inches (W x D x H)

-First up, the Asus Zenbook UX310UA, like its previous incarnation the UX303UA, is incredibly pretty, arguably better looking than Apple’s spurned masterpiece, in case you couldn’t tell from the CD-like glare on its all-metal finish.
+First up, the Asus Zenbook UX310UA is incredibly pretty, arguably better looking than Apple’s spurned masterpiece, in case you couldn’t tell from the CD-like glare on its all-metal finish.

-Sizing it up to the competition, it’s mostly on par.
-It’s a little thicker than the Macbook Air which is 1.7cm, while this is 1.84cm and admittedly doesn’t have the tapered end.
+Sizing it up to the competition, the Asus ZenBook UX310UA is mostly on par.
+It’s a little thicker than the Macbook Air which is 1.7cm, while the laptop we reviewed here is 1.84cm and admittedly doesn’t have the tapered end.

 Lenovo’s Ideapad 710S is similarly specced and thinner but has a poorer display.
 HP’s Spectre x360 is also slimmer but its starting price is £1,199 ($1,049, AU$2,299).

 In order to keep the price low, Asus has increased the thickness, but kept the build quality high.
-A fair compromise we think.
+A fair compromise in our eyes.

 Screen and interface

-You won’t find much in the way of edge burn when the screen’s entirely black and the colors are well-defined, deep and avoid looking garish.
-This screen could work for photographers on the move because of its wonderful color definition.
+You won’t find much in the way of edge burn when the screen is blacked out, and the colors are well-defined, deep and don’t look obnoxious.
+This display could work for photographers on the move, thanks to its color accuracy.